-“Enhancements” means any updates, upgrades, releases, fixes, enhancements or modifications to any part of the TruSTAR Service made generally commercially available by Splunk to its customers under the terms and conditions identified in Support Exhibit B attached.
+“Enhancements” means any updates, upgrades, releases, fixes, enhancements or modifications to any part of the TruSTAR Service made generally commercially available by Splunk to its customers from time to time or under the Support Terms..

 “Fees” means the fees that are applicable to a TruSTAR Service, as identified in the Order.